AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 ## Create and configure a project in Customer Journey Analytics

+1. Ensure that you created a data view in Customer Journey Analytics as described in [Create a data view in Customer Journey Analytics](#create-a-new-data-view-in-customer-journey-analytics).

 1. In Customer Journey Analytics, in the [!UICONTROL **Workspace**] tab, in the [!UICONTROL **Projects**] area, select [!UICONTROL **Create project**].

 1. Select [!UICONTROL **Blank project**] > [!UICONTROL **Create**].